 20 June 2012 Isabel Bay, Lancelot Inlet, Malaspina Inlet, Desolation Sound

-Desolation wasn’t quite desolate when we arrived, but it was dark.
+[Journal entry] Desolation wasn’t quite desolate when we arrived, but it was dark.
 Cloudy.
 The mountains invisible.
 Glowering, looming, lowering sky.
 But today we wake and the sky is blue.
 Birds sing; the water is still and reflective as a mirror, and the mountains have revealed themselves in all of their snow-capped glory.
 The water makes a wavering mirror world: shining stones, green trees and mosses, blue sky and a scribble of clouds in the northwest.
-It is the first day of summer and we are in Desolation Sound and it is (almost) warm enough to go swimming.
+It is the first day of summer.
+We are in Desolation Sound and it is (almost) warm enough to go swimming.
 We’ll go anyway.

 The sky is still light at 11, a few stars shining feebly: big dipper, little dipper, nothing but pale spots.